 Thomas Cole, Alfred Bierstadt, Asher Durand, John Frederick Kensett, and many other followers of the Hudson River School, worked their canvases in fair weather, often at locations nearby the mountain resort hotels of the Catskills in New York and the White Mountains of New Hampshire.
 The Crawford House, The Catskill Mountain House and the Mountain Washington Hotel would often host established painters as artists-in-residence for the summer season.
 They were free to paint, sell completed works, and accept commissions during their stay.

-Today, equipped with a camera backpack, light-weight tripod, and film or digital cameras, I can work in just about any conditions.
-Staying at a plush mountain resort would have its attractions, but most of my best shots have been taken while residing in a nylon tent.
-When I work with my 4×5 view camera, a Toyo Field, I feel that I am spiritually closest to the Hudson River Painters.
+Today, equipped with a camera backpack, light-weight tripod, and digital cameras, I can work in just about any conditions.
+Staying at a plush mountain resort would have its attractions, but many of my best shots have been taken while residing in a nylon tent.
+In the days when I worked with my 4×5 view camera, a Toyo Field, I felt spiritually closest to the Hudson River Painters.
 I am forced to slow down and carefully consider the value of each exposure, because of the weight, the complexity, and the cost associated with each click of the shutter when working with these bulky cameras.
-Shooting with digital cameras such as the Nikon D200 gives me a different kind of artistic flexibility because of the instantaneous feedback I get about each exposure.
-Later, back in front of my Macintosh computer, multiple exposures of the same scene can be merged and edited on my digital canvas.
+Shooting with digital cameras such as the Nikon D750 gives me a different kind of artistic flexibility because of the instantaneous feedback I get about each exposure.
+Later, back in front of my 27 inch Macintosh computer, multiple exposures of the same scene can be merged and edited on my digital canvas.

 Scenic spots such as the Kaaterskill Clove, a waterfall and gorge whose waters ran into the nearby Hudson River, and Mount Chocorua, a bald and imposing peak just south of the Swift River and the village of Conway, NH, were repeatedly painted by the 19th century masters.
 Whether shown in different seasons over and over again by the same artist, or depicted by students and admirers of the painters who first popularized those landscapes, these locations were kin to the locations that today’s landscape photographers shoot over, and over, again.
 Images of Yosemite Valley in the Sierras, The Grand Teton of Wyoming, and Mt.
 Katahdin are so familiar to us all, yet we are still drawn to shoot them, offering our own interpretations of those majestic summits.